My next performance not be musical! I will be reading one of my own poems

-My latest piece, "Father-Daughter Dance", will be presented
+My last piece, "Father-Daughter Dance", was presented

 as part of an evening called Timbre Tantrum: Violas